maptimebmore/ccbc-osm-presentation/osm-mapping.md

 .right-column[

   editing in OSM for just a few minutes covers a huge range of what you learn about in a GIS program:
+  - Editing, digitizing, image interpretation
-  - editing, digitizing
+  - Databases
+  - Metadata and attributes
+  - Data Quality (QA/QC)
-  - databases
+  -
 ]

 ---
 .left-column[
   ## OSM & GIS
   ### Editing & Digitizing
+  ### Image Interpretation
 ]
 .right-column[
   editing in OSM for just a few minutes covers a huge range of what you learn about in a GIS program:
-  - editing
-  - database

 ]

 ---